Sharda University Admissions 2025

 (B) Managed floating → (III) Dirty floating

-(C) Bretton Woods Conference → (I) Setting up of IMF and World Bank
+(C) Bretton Woods Conference → (I) Setting up of the IMF and the World Bank

 (D) Third element in BOP → (IV) Error and Omission Account